San Gregorio, California

-San Gregorio (Spanish for "St. Gregory") is an unincorporated community in San Mateo County, California, with a population of 214 people.
+San Gregorio (Spanish for "St. Gregory") is an unincorporated community in San Mateo County, California, United States, with a population of 214 people.
 It is located in the San Francisco Bay Area, south of Half Moon Bay.
 Just east of Highway 1, it is 1 mi inland on Highway 84, from San Gregorio State Beach.
 It is also located 7 mi north of Pescadero via Stage Road and 8 mi west of La Honda via SR 84.

 Climate

 Highway 84 a little ways east of San Gregorio in September 2013, during California's dry season.

 San Gregorio has a cool summer Mediterranean climate (Köppen climate classification Csb).

 A National Weather Service cooperative weather station has been in operation in San Gregorio since June 1, 1954.
 San Gregorio enjoys mild weather throughout the year, except for some remarkably chilly mornings, even in the summer.
 Fog and low overcast are common in the night and morning hours, too, especially in the summer.
 The fog usually clears to the shoreline by the afternoon.
 Temperatures are often much warmer just a few miles inland than on the coast.
 Most of the rainfall falls from November through April.

 Normal annual precipitation is 29.52 in.
 San Gregorio has an average of 92.3 days with measurable rain.
 The wettest year on record was 1983 when 57.86 in of rain fell.
 The wettest month recorded was 12.13 in in February 1998.
 The maximum 24-hour rainfall was 6.87 in on December 23, 1955.
 Although snow is very rare in the coastal lowlands, 4.0 in fell in San Gregorio on January 21, 1962.

 January is the coolest month with an average high of 60.1 °F and an average low of 40.3 °F. September is the warmest month with an average high of 72.5 °F and an average low of 49.3 °F. The highest temperature on record was 99 °F on October 5, 1987.
 The lowest temperature on record was 20 °F on December 20, 1998.
 Temperatures exceed 90 °F on an average of only 1.8 days, but have occurred in April, May, June, July, August, September, and October.
-Freezing temperatures 32 °F or below are more common, occurring on an average of 13.1 days, and have been recorded in January, February, March, April, May, June, October, November, and December.
+Freezing temperatures 32 °F or below are more common, occurring on an average of 13.1 days, and have been recorded in all months except July, August and September.